Have you ever imagined yourself wearing your preferred Indiana Jones outfit while exploring the wild of Dominican Republic? sightseeing

 HOYO DE PELEMPITO, SIERRA BAHORUCO

-In the south of the island, over the towns of Barahona and Pedernales, lays the National Park of Sierra Bahoruco, a natural paradise that hosts one of the widest variety of woods, flora and fauna of the country. sightseeing
+In the south of the island, over the towns of Barahona and Pedernales, lays the National Park of Sierra Bahoruco, a natural paradise that hosts one of the widest variety of woods, flora and fauna of the country that that are ideal for Eco tours and hiking trips in Dominican Republic. sightseeing

 Inside of this natural reserve, there´s Hoyo de Pelempito, a geological depression with a depth of more than 700 mts below sea level, caused by the collapse of an underground cave, millions of years ago…sightseeing

-From its semi-open mirador, up in the heights, you´ll be able to relax, while taking a peek into the most beautiful natural landscapes of The Caribbean.
+From its semi-open look out, up in the heights, you´ll be able to relax, while taking a peek into the most beautiful natural landscapes of the Caribbean.

 EL JARDÍN BOTÁNICO

 The city of Santo Domingo keeps a secret of which very few visitors hear about…

 In the natural paradise of its Botanical Garden, a wilderness area designed by the Dominican architect Benjamín Paiewonsky in 1972, you will find one of the most complete LIVE guides of specimens of the Dominican flora from all over the country, considered to be one of the 15 best gardens in the world! sightseeing

 Among its most outstanding areas, we can mention:

 It is the place of reception for the visitors, of great amplitude with several ponds that lodge aquatic plants and multicolored fish, with slender and varied palms in whose feet are several collections of showy plants of flower.
 Here you will also find small trains that take visitors through the diverse and rich vegetation of the tropical Caribbean forest.